ostracod/ostracode-old/languageDocumentation/statements.md

 Valid contexts:

+* `listT` special
+* `dictT` special
 * `interfaceT` special
 * `feature` and `featureT` specials
 * `bundle` and `bundleT` specials

-Declares type arguments with which the parent factor may be qualified.
+Declares type arguments with which the parent item may be qualified.

 ### Exported Statement: